Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 # Dashboard Help Guide

-ForeSightSeer user guide for dashboard reading and demo prep.
+ForeSightSeer user guide for reading dashboards and preparing demos.

-## Purpose of This Guide
+Purpose of This Guide

 Use this guide when you're new to data analysis, charts, or forecasting.
-It explains what each dashboard section means in plain language.
+You'll learn what each dashboard section means and how to explain it clearly.

-Inside the app, look for the small i buttons next to section titles.
-They give short explanations beside each chart or table.
+In the app, use the small information buttons next to section titles.
+They give you short notes beside each chart or table.
 This guide gives you the full version.

-## Before You Start
+Before You Start

-The dashboard works with two data sources.
+The dashboard uses two data sources.

 1. Bundled demo datasets.
-Use these built in practice datasets to show clean analysis, data quality issues, holiday effects, promotion effects, and anomalies.
+Use these built-in practice datasets to show clean analysis, data quality issues, holiday effects, promotion effects, and anomalies.
 2. Uploaded CSV.
 Use your own file when you want to analyze real business data.

-For useful results, your dataset needs at least these columns.
+Your dataset needs these columns for useful results.

 1. One date column.
 2. One revenue or sales column.